Simon Mayo Breakfast Show

-The Simon Mayo Breakfast Show was the weekday breakfast show on BBC Radio 1 between 23 May 1988 and 3 September 1993.
+The Simon Mayo Breakfast Show is the weekday breakfast show on BBC Radio 1 between 23 May 1988 and 3 September 1993.
 The programme was broadcast on weekdays, apart from on bank holidays and between Christmas and new year, and had three broadcast slots.
 Originally on air between 7 am and 9.30 am, it gained an extra 30 minutes on 3 April 1989 to coincide with an earlier start to Radio 1’s day.
 Finally, when Radio 1 began 24-hour transmissions on 1 May 1991, the programme was broadcast between 6 am and 9 am.
-The programme ended as part of the major shake-up of BBC Radio 1 schedule by Matthew Bannister, which saw Mayo move to the station’s mid-morning slot.
+The programme ended as part of the major shake-up of the BBC Radio 1 schedule by Matthew Bannister, which saw Mayo move to the station’s mid-morning slot.